 Some of you may wonder why add baking powder when there is yeast already present in the recipe?

 The answer is simple; baking powder makes the pavs feather-light and remarkably soft.

-I have been using baking powder in my pavs for quite a while now, and what I found is that with yeast alone, I couldn’t get that lighter consistency but with the addition of a little baking powder: it changes the whole game.
+I have been using baking powder in my pavs for quite a while now, and what I found is that with yeast alone, I couldn’t get that lighter consistency, but the addition of a little baking powder: changes the whole game.

-Yeast makes the bread dough to rise, whereas baking powder gives the bread light and fluffy texture!
+Yeast makes the ladi pav dough to rise, whereas baking powder gives the pavs light and fluffy texture!

 However, I don’t recommend using the combo of yeast+baking powder in all situations because some bread recipes are better off without baking powder.

 But if you prefer, a beautiful light, softer white textured pavs, then a teaspoon of baking powder will make a huge difference.

 How to make the Mumbai Famous Homemade Ladi Pav and Buns at home?